kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Acknowledgments

-We thank Nikko Sacramento for plotting the 3D skeleton in GraphXR,\
+We thank Weidong Yang and the Kineviz Team for our biweekly meetings, Nikko Sacramento for plotting the 3D skeleton in GraphXR,\
+Sean Li for debugging the cors issue,\
 Thom Lauret for the more roobust AWS server,\
 Professor Mario Lim for helpful discussions,\
-Alex for posting the blogpost,\
+Alex Law for posting the blogpost,\
-Cynthia Yu and Andrew for being our models.
+Cynthia Yu and Andrew Mollis for being our models.

 ## Contact
 The code of this repository was implemented by [Barbora Novakova](mailto:barunka838@gmail.com) and [Marisa Tania](mailto:mt.marisatania@gmail.com).
+Feel free to reach out!

 ---